 Over Under Lacing

-This method reduces friction, making the lacing easier to tighten and loosen plus reducing wear and tear.
-The laces alternate between crossing Over and Under.
+Alternates between outer and inner crossovers, which reduces friction, making it easier to tighten and loosen plus reducing wear and tear.

 • For even numbers of eyelet pairs, begin straight across on the outside (grey section) and in through the bottom eyelets.

 • For odd numbers of eyelet pairs, begin straight across on the inside (grey section) and out through the bottom eyelets.